-The number of vessels harvesting GT-IFQ species decreased from the start of the program (630 vessel) and has been at or below 450 vessels since (Table 1Table 8; Appendix 4.2).
+The number of vessels harvesting GT-IFQ species decreased since the start of the program (630 vessel) has been below 400 vessels in recent years (Table 1Table 8; Appendix 4.2).
 More vessels consistently harvested species within the GG, RG, and SWG share categories than the DWG or TF share categories.
 For all share categories, the number of vessels continues to remain below the average number of vessels harvesting GT-IFQ species prior to the program.